 On 15 April 1945, the museum is liberated by the Canadians, who also helped to reinstate the art in the museum.
 'It is interesting to think that it was Canadian troops […] who carried this collection out of the caves and painstakingly transported it to the museum where it could once more be hung for people the world over to see,’ said lieutenant colonel Gerald Levenston.
 The museum is officially reopened on 6 October 1945.

-On route to the shelter, the visitor is guided through the sound piece The Wind Rose by Susan Philipsz (1965, Glasgow).
+On route to the shelter, the visitor is guided through the work of sound art The Wind Rose by Susan Philipsz (1965, Glasgow).

-Admission vouchers, including route map and brochure, are available from the museum’s reception desk.
+Admission vouchers, including route map and brochure, are available from the museum’s reception desk, on the day of your visit.
 Please note: vouchers cannot be purchased at the bomb shelter itself.

 Admission for adults (18 +): € 2.50 (including route map and brochure)

 Children and youths from 0- 18 years: free.